zsabbagh/dd2480-assignment-3/README.md

 ## Coverage improvement

-Show the comments that describe the requirements for the coverage.

-We actually worked with all 6 functions when checking the coverage, as several of these already had 100% branch coverage.
-This, inorder for us to screen for appropriate functions to implement unittests for.
+We actually worked with all 6 functions when checking the coverage, as several of these already had 100% branch coverage, in order for us to screen for appropriate functions to implement unit tests for.
-What we ultimately found was the functions in the RBT class, together with `def sort_diagonally` did not have 100% coverage.
+What we ultimately found was the functions in the RBT class, together with `sort_matrix_diagonally` and `knuth_morris_pratt` did not have 100% coverage.
-In the case of RBT, the coverage was trivially improved by adding unittests, since these did not exist.
+In the case of RBT, the coverage was trivially improved by adding unit tests, since these did not exist.

-**TODO: should we use our own parser to fill in the following points?**

 Report of old coverage: [old_coverage.txt](https://github.com/zsabbagh/algorithms/blob/1-coverage/old_coverage.txt)

 Report of new coverage: [new_coverage.txt](https://github.com/zsabbagh/algorithms/blob/3-new-tests/new_coverage.txt)

-Test cases added:
+### Test cases added

-git diff ...

-Number of test cases added: two per team member (P) or at least four (P+).

 **Glacier:**
 - `sort_matrix_diagonally.py: test_sort_diagonally_with_vector`, a trivial test which checks the first identified branch.
 Specifically, if a matrix with 1 row or 1 column (vector) is provided as input, the entire vector should be returned as it is.
 The old branch coverage using coverage.py, was reported fass 94%.
 The new coverage was reported as 100%.